Vayechi & 1 Kings: Last Will and Testament

 That was when you desecrated it.
 My couch he mounted!
 (Genesis 49:3-4)

 Jacob refers to a specific incident in Genesis.
-After the death of Jacob’s favorite wife, Rachel, Reuven has intercourse with Bilhah, Rachel’s servant and Jacob’s concubine.9 Reuven may hope to become the family’s leader through an ancient custom by which the new ruler assumes his office by having sex with the old ruler’s concubines.10 Although Reuven is the firstborn son, and therefore normally entitled to become the head of the extended family after his father’s death, Jacob is at least 119 years old.
-Reuven may decide not to wait.
-(Jacob dies in this week’s Torah portion at age 147.)
+After the death of Jacob’s favorite wife, Rachel, Reuven has intercourse with Bilhah, Rachel’s servant and Jacob’s concubine.9 Reuven may hope to become the family’s leader through an ancient custom by which the new ruler assumes his office by having sex with the old ruler’s concubines.10 Reuven is the firstborn son, and therefore normally entitled to become the head of the extended family after his father’s death.
+But although Jacob is at least 119 years old, his own father is still alive, and does not die until he is 180.
+Reuven may prefer not to wait.
+(It would have been a long wait; Jacob dies in this week’s Torah portion at age 147.)

 Because of that undisciplined and defiant act, Jacob declares that Reuven is unfit for leadership.